Continued from Home Page:

 Apart from the usual monuments and street names, Padre Kino's presence and imprint is everywhere here.
 Most well known is the annual binational pilgrimage and fiesta at Magdalena de Kino, in Mexico in early October.
 Catholic Mexicans, Tohono O'odham, Yoeme, and even tenacious white people walk (some ride horseback) from Sonoran Arizona to the church where his remains are buried and pay homage to Kino's patron saint, San Xavier.
 There are also binational cabalgatas (pack-horse camp rides) retracing Kino's original trails in devotion to his cause for sainthood.
 (See Por Los Caminos de Kino)

-An homenaje to all things wondrous and wild this time of year in our corner of the world --loosely inspired by a local folktale of the disobedient young lady seduced by the devil at a community dance.
-Smitten, she becomes transparent beneath his gaze.
-His appearance crosses centuries - skull face and long warrior hair under a classic fedora hat and flashy 40's suit.
+An homenaje to all things wondrous and wild this time of year in our corner of the world --loosely inspired by the folktale of the disobedient young lady seduced by the devil at a community dance.
+Here, the Lord Mictlán's appearance transcends the centuries.
+Adorning his skull face is the long hair of a warrior under a classic fedora hat.
+He is sporting a blood-red pachuco suit.

-The scene is the iconic historical shrine, El Tiradito (The Castaway) - often regarded as the heartbeat of Tucson, decorated for El Dia de los Muertos.
+The backdrop is the iconic historical shrine, El Tiradito (The Castaway), often regarded as the heartbeat of Tucson, decorated for El Dia de los Muertos.
+It is meant to be a dance of male and female magnetism as one of the many primal energies associated with this time of year.

-As an afterthought I added a curious little dog, just following the trail of marigold petals...
+As an afterthought, I added a curious little dog, following the couple's trail of marigold petals.

 Long existing as an all-but-forgotten outpost in Mexico's northern frontier, Tucson's customs have deep indigenous/Mexican/Catholic roots.
 The annual calendar here is still defined by Catholic and folk celebrations, and June 24 marks St. John the Baptist's Feast Day - La Fiesta de San Juan.
 Without the Santa Cruz River, Tucson's existence would not have been possible, and as the desert hermit who baptized Jesus in the Jordan River, San Juan has special meaning for Mexican families.
 Tucson's seasonal calendar also turns around this time; from the dry summer months of May & June towards the summer monsoon season; which generally begins around the 1st of July.